The unexamined life is not worth living. — Socrates

 By their fruit you will recognize them.
 “Not everyone who says to me ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name, and in your name drive out demons and perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’”

-Father, Thank You for forgiving me of all my shortcomings and the things that I do and think that are wrong.
-Thanks for taking the punishment for these things to the Cross.
+Father, thank You for forgiving me of all my shortcomings and the things that I do and think that are wrong.
+Thanks for taking the punishment for these things to the cross.
 I sense You calling me into an intimate, abiding, “remaining” relationship with You.
 Only You can do this.
 Please come in and create that kind of relationship between us.
+With eternal thanks, Your child.